arendjr/PlainText/README.md

 ```

 **Q. I see there are properties called respawnTime and respawnTimeVariation.
-How would those be used in determine when a character respawns?**
+How would those be used to determine when a character respawns?**

 The time it takes for a character to respawn (in milliseconds) is
 _respawnTime + (random number between 0.0 and 1.0) * respawnTimeVariation_.